Traverse of the Chablais

 Day 1 Arrival Megevette, near Saint Jeoire, in France

-We meet at 7pm in the hotel bar when your guide will be available to discuss the itinerary and answer any questions about the week ahead.
+We meet in the hotel bar in the tiny village of Megevette, when your guide will be available to discuss the itinerary and answer any questions about the week ahead.
+A group transfer from Geneva airport will be included in your trip cost, this will be at approx. 1730 hrs from Geneva airport to Megevette.

 Day 2 Megevette to Bellevaux

 Today we begin our journey from west to east.
-We begin with walking through several hamlets, before reaching the Col de la Bray 1442m, then heading for the summit of the Pointe des Jottis 1548m for a great view of the area.
-We return to the alpage of La Bray and head down into the wild valley of La Diomaz.
-Then onto the Lac de Vallon in the valley of La Chevrerie and the beautiful Chapelle St Bruno.
+We begin with walking through several hamlets, before reaching the Col de la Bray which sits at 1442m, just below the summit of the Pointe des Jottis.
+We then head across the alpage through the ancient summer homes of the cow herds, and down into the wild valley of La Diomaz.
+Then it's on to the Lac de Vallon in the valley of La Chevrerie and the beautiful Chapelle St Bruno.
 We then have a short bus ride to our hotel at Bellevaux.
-Ascent 800m.
-Descent 530m.
-Length: 11 km.
+Ascent 1053m.
+Descent 819m.
+Length: 12 km.
 Dur: 6.30 hrs.

 Day 3 Bellevaux to Biot